adelinosousa/gh-cli-auth/README.md

 gh.cli.auth.github.org=<your-organization>
 ```

-You can also specify an **environment** variable as a fallback mechanism (for example, in CI/CD environments):
+You can also specify custom environment variable name for the GitHub CLI authentication token.
+Defaults `GITHUB_TOKEN`.

 ```properties
 # gradle.properties

 gh.cli.auth.env.name=<environment-variable-name>
 ```

+**NOTE**: Environment variable takes precedence over the GitHub CLI token mechanism.
+GitHub CLI is used as a fallback if the environment variable is not set.
+This is by design, to ensure that the plugin remains performant and skips unnecessary checks/steps during CI/CD runs.

 ## Notes